taj-ny/kwin-effects-forceblur/README.md

 ```

 # Usage
+> [!NOTE]
+> The window needs to be transparent in order for the blur to be visible.

 1. Install the plugin.
 2. Open the ``Desktop Effects`` page in ``System Settings``.
 3. Disable the Blur effect, and any other forks of the blur effect as well (such as the one provided by LightlyShaders).